We’ve put together a guide to your rights as a worker during the COVID-19 pandemic.

-- You can apply for the new Canada Emergency Response Benefit.
+- You can apply for Canada and BC emergency benefits.

 The Canada Emergency Response Benefit (CERB)

-- You must have made over $5000 in the past year via.
+- To qualify, you must have made over $5000 in the past year via.
 Employment, self-employment, EI, or parental leave benefits to qualify.

-- Apply on the CRA My Account website or Service Canada My Account website, and a yet to be released toll-free number starting early April.
+- Apply on the CRA My Account website or Service Canada My Account website.

 - There is more information here.

-If you are already receiving EI regular or sickness benefits as of March 25th, 2020:
+If you are already receiving EI regular benefits before COVID:

 Still out of work after CERB runs out?

 - If you are still unemployed after CERB runs out you can apply for regular EI benefits after October 3, 2020.